Ouacshaman/sqlc_in_zig/README.md

 │           └── queries.sql
 ```
 ### Important note: set up trusted local connections in your pg_hba.conf to Auth Errors
-I am using brew so you will have to go to /opt/homebrew/var/postgresql@16/ to get to the pg_hba.conf
+I am using brew so it might be different for you, If you are using brew go to /opt/homebrew/var/postgresql@16/ to access pg_hba.conf
 In the config you will need to set the connection method for auth to trust

-Once you got this structure then in your root directory outside of the src durectory and run the the bindary.
+Once you got this structure then in your root directory outside of the src durectory and run the the binary.

 bootleg sqlc lol